 About

 Meagan Stirling received her MFA degree at the University of Wisconsin in Madison and her BA from Whitworth University.
 Her current work is interested in perceptions of risk and safety and caregiving.
 She enjoys working in multiple mediums, including printmaking, installation, and performance.
-Recent exhibitions include Matter + Spirit, a traveling exhibition, Whitworth University Oliver Gallery, and Sullivan Goss Gallery, Santa Barbara.
+Recent exhibitions include Matter + Spirit, a traveling exhibition to 11 universities and colleges; Whitworth University Oliver Gallery in Spokane, Washington; and Community Arts Workshop and Sullivan Goss Gallery in Santa Barbara, California.
 Her artwork has been featured in solo and group exhibitions throughout the United States.

-Stirling works with and helped found a local Santa Barbara organization called Print Power.
-Offering screen printing workshops, trauma survivors are given the tools to create visual messages that may be too difficult to verbalize, and to process trauma in healthy and community-driven ways.
+Stirling is a co-founder of Print Power, a local Santa Barbara organization that offers screen printing workshops for trauma survivors.
+Through these workshops, participants are empowered to create visual messages that may be too difficult to verbalize, and to process their experiences in supportive, community-driven ways.

 Stirling currently lives in Santa Barbara, California where she is an Associate Professor of Art at Westmont College.